 Lastly, a gun just thrown loose in a purse can be all too easily taken away.
 Yes, “purse snatching” is still a thing in the big cities.
 And if a woman isn’t aware, and properly carrying, she may just arm the bad guy when he snatches her purse – and gun – and goes running down the street.

 So what is the right way to “purse carry”?
 The short answer is simply to buy a purse designed for concealed carry.
 There are a ton of different shapes and sizes and colors available.
 Now, to be honest, they may not be as fashionable as a Prada handbag, but they are attractive enough – and practical as all get out.

 Concealed carry purses have an actual holster built in, so the flotsam and jetsam that can hide your gun, hinder your draw, or render your piece useless are kept away.

-The firearm is properly safe.
+The firearm is kept safe properly.
 And it’s always in the same place and position.
 Also, these bags are, almost always, designed to be carried over the shoulder.
 Or even across the chest.
 And for good reason.
 With the bag over the shoulder, you can simply slip your hand into it and around the butt of your pistol.
 In effect, you are now walking down the street with a gun in your hand!
 And nary a soul will suspect it.

 Examples of the Concealed Carry Purse In Action

 If you are a victim of a purse snatching, imagine the surprise on the scumbag’s face when he grabs your purse, only to reveal your pistol!
-Rut roh!
+Uh oh!